jrowellfx/expandSeq/README.md

 ## Testing the installation

-You should simply be able to run the commands now.
+You should be able to run the following commands and get this output.

 ```
 1$ expandseq 1-10